By David Talby, CTO, John Snow Labs

 Outside of consumer applications that use AI-enabled technology on the backend, it would seem that enterprise AI is reserved for data scientists and IT professionals.
 However, a majority of survey respondents from mature organizations—referring to those that have had AI models in production for at least two years—stated that clinicians and healthcare providers were users of their AI technologies.
 In fact, over half of respondents (59%) from mature organizations indicated that patients were also users of their AI technologies.

 This is interesting and exciting to see, as it points to how increasingly automated processes, like a patient interfacing with a chatbot before being directed to a provider, can free up resources for healthcare organizations and streamline the information gathering process for users.
-Back to responsible AI, it also indicates a level of trust in the technology—both in terms of accuracy and user experience —that will only democratize the technology further in the coming years.
+Back to responsible healthcare AI solutions, it also indicates a level of trust in the technology—both in terms of accuracy and user experience —that will only democratize the technology further in the coming years.

 Early Adopters and Mature Organizations Differ in their Approach to AI